magento/pwa-studio/packages/upward-spec/README.md

       }
     }'
   variables:
+    resolver: inline
+    inline:
       # This is a barestring indicating a context lookup.
-It resolves to the `id`
+It resolves to the
-    # value in the URL query string of the request, using the builtin `request`
+      # `id` value in the URL query string of the request, using the builtin
-    # context object.
+      # `request` context object.
       id: request.url.query.id
 ```

 :information_source: _(For the purposes of demonstration, the query here is resolved inline.
 The best practice is to store queries in files and use FileResolvers to obtain them.)_